 The Region 5 strategy is to maintain the current effective relationships with local economic development entities.
 All Region 5 counties and several cities and towns have locally focused entities (LEDO’s) charged with attracting new businesses as well as retaining existing businesses for their communities.
 WorkOne Business Representative staff (BSR) communicate regularly with economic development personnel to connect relevant WorkOne resources with local economic development efforts at the appropriate time.
 Information about emerging workforce skill needs is used to guide training and recruitment efforts for businesses.
 Business Representatives provide labor market information to local LEDO’s for responding to prospect Requests for Information (RFI’s) and participate when requested in presentations to prospective companies and site consultants.
-Business Representatives also promote awareness of the available state resources such as the Next Level Jobs Employer Training Grants to LEDO’s.
+Business Representatives also promote awareness of the available state resources such as the Power Up Employer Training Grants to LEDO’s.
 Two LEDO’s are members of the WDB.